 Those with a Doctor of Education in Public Health Policy will find a host of career opportunities available to them.
 With an EdD, you can work in academic, community or healthcare settings, influencing change in any of these arenas.

 The average yearly salary for public health administrators was $69,757 in June 2022, but the salary range is typically between $60,944 and $78,396 in 2022, according to salary.com.
 Salary ranges depend on education, certifications, experience and location.

 Potential career paths include:

-- Operations management or executive directors of public health non-profits
+- Manager or executive director of public health non-profit

-- Health system leaders in population health initiatives
+- Health system administrator in population health initiatives

-To gain admittance, applicants must have a master’s degree from a regionally accredited institution, along with a master’s degree GPA greater than 3.0 on a 4.0 scale.
+To be admitted, applicants must have a master’s degree from a regionally accredited institution.
+Your master’s degree must have a GPA greater than 3.0 on a 4.0 scale.
 No GRE is required for admission.
-More about the program admissions criteria and application process can be found here.

 Applications to enter the program are currently being accepted on a rolling basis.